Friday, April 19, 2024

 Discussion

 The Enigma Girls is an informative book about the contributions of ten British teenage girls at Bletchley Park during World War II.
-Since the Enigma Girls covers the war period from 1939 to 1945, Fleming profiles ten young women working at Bletchley Park, code-named Station X, against the backdrop of war.
+Since The Enigma Girls covers the war period from 1939 to 1945, Fleming profiles ten young women working at Bletchley Park, against the backdrop of war.
 Major events of the war are described including the invasion of several European countries and the Blitz in 1940, the sinking of the German boat Bismarck, the bombing of Pearl Harbor in 1941, the invasion of Sicily and the Italian campaign in 1943, and D-Day in 1944.
 Oddly, the events of Dunkirk in 1941 are not mentioned.

 Much has been made of the significant contributions of Alan Turing, Dillwyn Knox and others in breaking the Enigma code and their work at Bletchley Park.
-However, there were over seven thousand people working at Station X, many of them young women who significantly contributed.
+However, there were over seven thousand people working at Station X, many of them young women who made significant and mostly unrecognized contributions.
 Beginning with Patricia Owtram, who entered the war effort in 1930 as a wireless operator, Fleming highlights ten young women who were part of thousands would keep Station X functioning through the war.
 Some were the daughters of aristocracy while others were university students or recent high school graduates looking for something different.
 The young women are profiled in chronological order, as the war continued.
-Fleming describes their responsibilities, how their work was, unknown to them, interconnected and what life was like for them during the war.
-It is evident that many sacrifices were made for the war effort by these young women.
-The work was exhausting and often depressing.
-For example, resetting the Bombes was exhausting.
-They were noisy and smelly from the oil used to lubricate the Bombe's spindles.
-Diana Payne soon had calloused hands and fingers covered with small cuts.
-Her worth made her feel exhausted and lonely.
-"Many others experienced sleeplessness, hand tremors, loss of appetite, and nervousness.
-Some had breakdowns.
-Most worked on the edge of mental exhaustion.
-The long hours, the noise of the rotating wheels, and the intensity of the work put an enormous strain on the Wrens."
+Fleming describes their responsibilities, how their work was, unknown to them, interconnected to one another and what life was like for them during the war.

-Fleming definitely highlights not only the contributions of these ten young women in particular but of all the women who joined the war effort in Great Britain, as well as the personal sacrifices.
+Fleming definitely highlights not only the contributions of these ten young women in particular but of all the women who joined the war effort in Great Britain, as well as their personal sacrifices.
 The Enigma Girls is a thoroughly researched book that will engage not only those interested in World War II history, but also the many contributions made by women in the war, as well as codes and ciphers.
 Fleming has included an Author's Note, an extensive Bibliography, Source Notes for each of the chapters, Photograph and Illustration credits, and a detailed Index.

 Book Details: